Veronicaywl/Final_Project/README.md

 * From all the features,we will choose the features that we believed would have the highest correlation with lung cancer..
 * The data will be split into training and test data using the train_test_split function.
 We will use the default 75% to 25% split.

-Practice run

-This is a practice push - Joon Su choi

-## Project topic
-ReadMe practice

-## This is a branch test

-Practice push.

-Nishat's comment

-Nishat's 2nd comment